Gribek/people/README.md

 $ pip install -r requirements.txt
 ```

-The attached database file already contains all the data required for this assignment.
+The attached database file already contains some test data.
-To start with an empty database and test all scripts, you can delete the people.db file or rename the database file in the settings (check [Settings](#settings)).
+To start with an empty database, you can delete the people.db file or rename the database file in the settings (check [Settings](#settings)).
 Then run the following scripts:
 ```
 python models.py